ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/how-to-create-alarms.md

 #### PrometheusRule examples
 If you're struggling for ideas on how and which alerts to setup, please see some examples [here](https://github.com/ministryofjustice/cloud-platform-infrastructure/blob/master/terraform/cloud-platform-components/resources/prometheusrule-examples/application-alerts.yaml).

-#### Advisory Note: PrometheusRules status incase of DR/requirement for a new Prometheus Install
+#### Advisory Note 1: PrometheusRules status incase of DR/requirement for a new Prometheus Install

 The  `PrometheusRule` is a [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/##customresourcedefinitions) that declaratively defines a desired Prometheus rule to be consumed by Prometheus and applied using a YAML file.
 However, if for any reason Prometheus has to be uninstalled, `all PrometheusRules are removed with the CRD.`